 In the context of risk-taking, previous investigations that build on the efficient coding hypothesis showed that changing payoff distributions affects risk attitudes measured in economic experiments in line with the models' predictions (Frydman and Jin 2021, Guo and Tymula 2021).
 The key idea is that the efficient utility function adapts to the reward statistics of the environment.
 To visualize this, consider Ann and Nick whose expected payoff distributions are depicted in the top panel of Figure 1.
 For simplicity we assume that these distributions have the same variance but differ in their mean with the mean payoff for Ann being lower than that for Nick.
 Ann and Nick's efficient subjective value (SV) functions, measured by the number of action potentials (y-axis) their brains produce in response to payoffs of different size (x-axis), are drawn in the bottom panel of Figure 1.
-First notice, that in line with biological constraints, the range of brain activity (y-axis) is bounded between SV{min} and SV{max} .
-Moreover, Ann's brain activity is centered at a lower value (RP{Ann}) and her subjective value function (red, dashed) is optimized to better distinguish between smaller payoffs (the SV difference between x_1 and x_2 is large).
-For Ann distinguishing between higher payoffs $(x_3 \text{ or } x_4)$ is harder even though the difference between the payoffs is objectively the same (on the x-axis).
-Glimcher and Tymula (2023) call the payoff that corresponds to the midpoint of subjective value, a reference point (here RP{Ann} is Ann's reference point and RP{Nick} is Nick's).
+First notice, that in line with biological constraints, the range of brain activity (y-axis) is bounded between $SV{min}$ and $SV{max}$ .
+Moreover, Ann's brain activity is centered at a lower value ( $RP{Ann}$ ) and her subjective value function (red, dashed) is optimized to better distinguish between smaller payoffs (the SV difference between $x_2$ and $x_1$ is large).
+For Ann distinguishing between higher payoffs $(x_4 - x_3)$ is harder even though the difference between the payoffs is objectively the same (on the x-axis).
+Glimcher and Tymula (2023) call the payoff that corresponds to the midpoint of subjective value, a reference point (here RPAnn is Ann's reference point and RPNick is Nick's).
 Crucially, like in the random utility framework, brain activity is stochastic.
-And this stochasticity is more likely to dominate over Ann's true preferences, leading Ann to make mistakes more frequently for high payoffs $(x_3 \text{ or } x_4)$ than for low payoffs $(x_1 \text{ or } x_2)$.
+And this stochasticity is more likely to dominate over Ann's true preferences, leading to a decision mistake for high payoffs ( $x_3$ or $x_4$ ) than for low payoffs ( $x_1$ or $x_2$ ).
 Nick is the opposite.
 This simple example shows that Ann and Nick's subjective value functions reduce overall mistakes by improving discriminability between the most frequently encountered payoffs.
 But steepening the bounded SV in one area means it must be flatter, decreasing discriminability and increasing the mistake rate elsewhere.
 Here, for the reward distributions we selected, the efficient coding results in an S-shaped SV function - steepest in the middle around the midpoint of the distribution, like a standard value function in Prospect Theory.
 Clearly, such efficient coding also affects risk attitudes creating another difference between Ann's and Nick's behavior.
-Consider a risky alternative that pays either x_2 or x_3 .
+Consider a risky alternative that pays either $x_2$ or $x_3$ .
 These payoffs are on the concave part of Ann's subjective value function, so she will avoid risk.
 Nick, on the other hand will seek risk because these payoffs are on the convex part of his subjective value function.
-In general, as the expected payoff distribution shifts to the right (i.e., as payoffs increase on average), the subjective value function shifts to the right, and this neuroeconomic reference point increases as well (compare RP{Ann} and RP{Nick}).
+In general, as the expected payoff distribution shifts to the right (i.e., as payoffs increase on average), the subjective value function shifts to the right, and this neuroeconomic reference point increases as well (compare $RP{Ann}$ and $RP{Nick}$ ).
 In this example, due to the lower reference point, Ann is more likely to be more risk averse than Nick.